 Frequently Asked Questions:

 “What exactly do you mean by Surveillance?“Surveillance consists of using various methods to document where a person goes, who they see, and what they do.
 Domestic surveillance is undertaken to find out if a partner is cheating or a former partner/child’s parent is engaging in activities that could be harmful to their children.
-There are many surveillance techniques, including GPS tracking, use of hidden video equipment to record activity in publicly visible places, and use of investigators to follow and photograph and/or video subjects to document their activities without their knowledge.
+There are many surveillance techniques, including Tech, use of hidden video equipment to record activity in publicly visible places, and use of investigators to follow and photograph and/or video subjects to document their activities without their knowledge.
 Video footage, photographic evidence, and statements of investigators, if properly obtained and preserved, are powerful evidence in Family Court proceedings.

-“I’m embarrassed just talking to someone about this.“We regularly get calls from people who suspect their partner or significant other of infidelity or other harmful activities.
+“I’m embarrassed just talking to someone about this.“We regularly get calls from people who suspect their partner or significant other of Infidelity or other harmful activities.
 It is nothing to be embarrassed about.
 What you are seeking is peace of mind.
 It is natural to want to determine whether your suspicions are real or imagined.
 We invest a tremendous part of our selves in relationships.
 It is natural to want to determine the strength and integrity of that relationship.
 And if you are a parent, it is natural to want to know if your child’s other parent is engaging in activities that could harm your child.
 You are doing the right thing by getting the facts.

 “What if I’m wrong?“If there is no evidence that your partner is cheating on you or doing anything else wrong, you will still have gained peace of mind.
 Since our investigations are 100% confidential, you will not have risked sacrificing the relationship by confronting an innocent person with unfounded allegations.